Nontsizi Mgqwetho

 Nontsizi Mgqwetho (fl.
-1920s) was a South African poet and political commentator known for her bold and uncompromising engagement with social and political issues.
+1920s) was a South African poet and political commentator.
 Writing primarily in isiXhosa, she was one of the earliest female poets in the language, using her work to critique colonialism, racial oppression, and the shifting dynamics of black identity in early 20th-century South Africa.

-Early Life and Background
+Early life and background

 Little is known about Mgqwetho’s personal life, including her exact birth and death dates.
-She emerged in the 1920s as a powerful voice in the black press, particularly in Umteteli wa Bantu, a Johannesburg-based multilingual weekly newspaper published between 1920 and 1955.
-The publication was known as The Mouthpiece of the Native People and was printed in English, isiXhosa, isiZulu, and Sesotho, providing a vital space for political discussions among black South Africans.
+She emerged in the 1920s in the black press, particularly in Umteteli wa Bantu, a Johannesburg-based multilingual weekly newspaper published between 1920 and 1955.
+The publication was known as The Mouthpiece of the Native People and was printed in English, isiXhosa, isiZulu, and Sesotho, providing a space for political discussions among black South Africans.

 Umteteli wa Bantu

 Umteteli wa Bantu (translated as The Mouthpiece of the Native People) was a Johannesburg-based weekly newspaper published between 1920 and 1955.
 Printed in English, isiXhosa, isiZulu, and Sesotho, it served as an important platform for Black intellectual and political discourse in South Africa.
 The newspaper provided space for writers like Nontsizi Mgqwetho, whose poetry was regularly featured, allowing her to challenge colonial rule, advocate for Black rights, and critique political leadership.